d-rideout/MeleeWizard/doc/HouseRules.md

   value for non-winners which flee.
 (Because I am really unconfortable with the 'slit throats for xp' and 'chase down foes for xp' motivations.)

+* A figure may disengage from an imaginary foe.

 These are the '**standard**' house rules.
 It will be convenient to allow variants, to facilitate play testing them.
 I will present the **named variants in boldface**, so that the choice of rules for a particular game can be easily described using these named variants.

 ## Disengagement: